How to Boost Your Immune System

 During this cold and flu season, you may be concerned about your risk of getting sick and ways to protect yourself and your family.
 Once you understand how the immune system works and what it needs to work well, you’ll be able to give it what it needs.

 What is immunity?

-The immune system is a complex network that keeps infections and disease at bay.
-In addition, you have innate and acquired immune protection, which includes both immune cells and secreted substances.
+The immune system is a complex network that keeps infections and diseases at bay.
+In addition, you have innate and acquired immune protection, which includes immune cells and secreted substances.